Costco Anywhere Visa® Card by Citi review: A gas-centric wholesale clubcard

 Best cards to pair with the Costco Anywhere Visa

 Your best options to couple with the Costco cash back card depend on where you do the rest of your shopping.
 If you do your grocery shopping at supermarkets, then you can’t do much better than the Blue Cash Preferred Card® from American Express.
-It earns a stellar 6 percent cash back at U.S. supermarkets (on up to $6,000 per year, then 1 percent), plus it gets 3 percent back on the transit purchases that slip through the cracks in your Costco card’s travel category.
+It earns a stellar 6 percent cash back at U.S. supermarkets (on up to $6,000 per year, then 1 percent), plus it gets 3 percent back on the transit purchases, which isn’t included with the Costco card’s travel category.
 Keep in mind that it does come with a $95 annual fee ($0 introductory annual fee for the first year).

 If you shop at superstores like Walmart or Target, a flat-rate card might be the way to go.
-A prime choice would be the 2 percent flat-rate Wells Fargo Active Cash card or the similar Citi® Double Cash Card since it earns up to unlimited 2 percent cash back (1 percent back at purchase, then 1 percent upon payment) anywhere you shop if you’d like to stay within Citi’s network.
+A prime choice would be the 2 percent flat-rate Wells Fargo Active Cash card or the similar Citi® Double Cash Card since it also earns up to an unlimited 2 percent cash back (1 percent back at purchase, then 1 percent upon payment) anywhere you shop if you’d like to stay within Citi’s network.

 Bankrate’s Take: Is the Costco Anywhere Visa worth it?

 The Costco Anywhere Visa Card is a solid pick as long as you’re a Costco member, have excellent credit and have the patience to jump through a few hoops.